redplanetlabs/specter/README.md

 ;; => [4 6 8 35 16]
 ```

 This is just the tip of the iceberg.
-Because Specter is completely extensible, it can be used to navigate any data structure or object you have.
+The most important aspect of Specter is its composability.
+Specter navigators can be composed with any other Specter navigators, so the use cases is supports grows combinatorially.
+And because Specter is completely extensible, it can be used to navigate any data structure or object you have.
 All the navigators that come with Specter are built upon [very simple abstractions](https://github.com/nathanmarz/specter/blob/master/src/clj/com/rpl/specter/protocols.cljc).

 Even though Specter is so generic and flexible, its performance rivals hand-optimized code.
 Under the hood, Specter uses [advanced dynamic techniques](https://github.com/nathanmarz/specter/wiki/Specter's-inline-caching-implementation) to strip away the overhead of composition.
 Additionally, the built-in navigators use the most efficient means possible of accessing data structures.
-For example, `ALL` uses `mapv` on vectors, `reduce-kv` on small maps, and `reduce-kv` in conjunction with transients on larger maps.
+For example, `ALL` uses `mapv` on vectors, the `IMapIterable` interface on small maps, and `reduce-kv` in conjunction with transients on larger maps.
 You get the best of both worlds of elegance and performance.

 # Latest Version